afeins19/obsdian/classNotes/(472) Operating Systems/Processes/CPU Scheduling.md

 ![[Screen Shot 2024-02-09 at 10.43.06 AM.png]]

 ### pthread_join
-a function that waits for child process to finish before the parent process moves on.
+a function that waits for child thread to finish before the parent process moves on.